YashdalfTheGray/onboard/README.md

 A simple command line utility to spin up a newly formatted Windows computer.
 This utility depends on Windows PowerShell and Chocolatey.

-## Running
+## Quick Setup

+Download `onboard.ps1`.

 The first step to take is to make sure that Windows PowerShell is installed.
-If opening the start menu and typing "powershell" doesn't yield results, Windows Powershell is not installed.
+If opening the start menu and typing "powershell" doesn't yield results, Windows PowerShell is not installed.
 This should NOT be the case on Windows 7 or higher.

+The next step is going to require PowerShell to be **run as Administrator**.

 Next, the execution policy is going to have to be set.
 This can be done using the command `Set-ExecutionPolicy RemoteSigned`.
 This tells PowerShell to execute scripts written on the computer.

 Since `onbard` is not written on the computer, running `onbaord` will require right clicking on `onboard.ps1`, clicking on Properties, and then unblocking the script.
 Another way to achieve this is to run `Set-ExecutionPolicy Unrestricted` which will allow all scripts after confirming execution.

+**Note**: The value of the PowerShell execution policy can be checked at any time using the command `Get-ExecutionPolicy`.

+## Running

+This requires PowerShell to be **run as Administrator**.

+Once PowerShell is configured to play nicely, run `path\to\onboard.ps1`.
+If you are in the directory that `onboard.ps1` lives in, execute `.\onboard.ps1` instead.

-Once the computer has been onboarded, Powershell can be told to block all execution again using the command `Set-ExecutionPolicy Restricted`.
+Once the computer has been onboarded, PowerShell can be told to block all execution again using the command `Set-ExecutionPolicy Restricted`.

-The value of the PowerShell execution policy can be checked at any time using the command `Get-ExecutionPolicy`.

 # [Chocolatey](https://chocolatey.org/)